awsdocs/amazon-cloudfront-developer-guide/README.md

-## Amazon Cloudfront Developer Guide
+## Amazon CloudFront Developer Guide

 The open source version of the Amazon CloudFront documentation.